 Getting Between Cities

-For this itinerary, we recommend taking the train between all four cities.
+For this itinerary, take the train.
 Italy’s high-speed rail network is excellent, and the trains are comfortable, reliable, and reasonably priced if you book in advance.
 We’ve taken the train in Italy many times and it’s always been a good experience.

 - Rome to Florence: 90 minutes

 You don’t need a car for this itinerary.
-Parking in Italian cities is expensive and difficult, many historic centres are pedestrian-only, and the trains are faster anyway.
+Parking in Italian cities is expensive and difficult, many historic centres are pedestrian-only or restricted to residents, and the trains are faster anyway.

-The only reason to rent a car on this itinerary is if you want to take some time to explore the country side, such as on a day trip around Tuscany.
-If you do want to rent a car for part of your trip (perhaps for a Tuscany day trip), you can compare prices on Discover Cars here.
+The only reason to rent a car on this itinerary is if you take the Tuscany alternative on Day 7 and want to drive yourself rather than join an organised tour.
+If you do, you can compare prices on Discover Cars here.

 10 Day Italy Itinerary